dasjar/dasjar.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/side_img.png){: .align-right width="300px"}
-I'm a PhD student at Georgia State University.
+I'm a PhD, student at Georgia State University.
 My research interests are in Time Series Mining and Solarflare Prediction.

 I'm currently working towards a project to use wavelet and fourier transforms for decomposing time series to aid solar flare prediction.
 I am also interested in assisting others on their path in the world of Machine Learning and academia.
 <hr>